Bridget McKenzie approved sport grant given to her shooting

-Senior cabinet member Bridget McKenzie reportedly awarded a shooting club nearly $36,000 without declaring she was a member.
+Bridget McKenzie is under increasing pressure to resign after it was revealed she approved a $36,000 sports grant to a shooting club without declaring she was a member.

 The Auditor-General found the former sports minister allocated most of $100 million in sports grants to groups in seats the Coalition was targeting at the last election.